 Oregano: Traditional barbacoa flavor here.
 Use regular oregano or, if you are fortunate, Mexican oregano.
 Either works.

-Pepita Dressing
+Ingredients for Pepita Dressing

 Pepitas: Pepitas are a kind of pumpkin seed, but don't confuse them.
 Pepitas are small, green, shellless, and not from the inside of most Halloween pumpkins.